Tuesday, May 3, 2011

 The Yankees scored 2 runs in the 1st and 1 in the 2nd off Tiger starter Justin Verlander.
 But the Tigers scored single runs in the 2nd, 3rd, and, off a tiring Bartolo Colon, in the 7th, to make it 3-3, which it remained into the 9th inning.
 Joba Chamberlain (2-0) pitched a scoreless 8th.

-In the top of the 9th, off reliever Jose Valverde (2-1), ex-Tiger Curtis Granderson made his first game back in Detroit (he was hurt during the Yanks' lone trip there last season) count as he drew a leadoff walk.
+In the top of the 9th, off reliever Jose Valverde (2-1), ex-Tiger Curtis Granderson made his 1st game back in Detroit (he was hurt during the Yanks' lone trip there last season) count as he drew a leadoff walk.
 Those leadoff walks will get you every time.
 Except he got caught stealing 2nd.
-Sometimes, you CAN try too hard.
+Sometimes, you can try too hard.

 But Mark Teixeira also worked Valverde for a walk, and then Alex Rodriguez answered his "He can't hit in the clutch" critics (myself included) by beating out an infield single.
 And my boy Swish came through: Nick Swisher singled home Teix, sending A-Rod to 3rd.
 After Jorge Posada struck out, Russell Martin came to the plate.
 Tiger catcher Alex Avila, who had hit 2 home runs in the game, mishandled a pitch for a passed ball, and A-Rod scored the insurance run.
 Mariano Rivera went 1-2-3 in the 9th, finishing with (appropriately) a strikeout of Avila for his 11th save.